-Background checks completed on all permanent placements.
+Background checks are completed on all permanent placements.
 This is what our background research company says about the importance of screening:*

 Simply put, you want to know who you are hiring.
 Every company has different reasons to choose to implement a pre-employment screening program.
 Each business has their own unique goals and requirements, but all will find that by integrating a tailored screening program from Universal Background Services, benefits will be seen across the entire organization.